Xeicker/parking-lot/README.md

 This repository contains a REST API that manages a parking lot through three basic operations: list, remove and add a parked car.
 It is based on Google's Cloud Run API because the hello world example contains everything to run a web API, and if publishing it is required, everything is there to do so in Google Cloud services.

-##Installation
+## Installation

 To obtain the latest stable code, use the master branch.
 For the latest working code, use the dev/Main branch.
 This project needs a few python modules to run, and they are listed in "requirements.txt" since is the file used to make the docker image.
 At this point the modules needed are:
 Flaskv2.0.1+, requestsv2.26.0+, flask-restfulv0.3.9+, webargsv8.0.1+(other version may work but these versions were tested).
 To run the application, run the app.py.

+## DB structure

+This project doesn't use an actual database.
+It uses the shelve module to generate a kind of persistent dictionary.
+This dictionary only accepts strings as keys, but as values, it accepts almost any python object.
+For more information about that module, you can visit [shelve module reference](https://docs.python.org/3/library/shelve.html).

+There are two kinds of keys used in this project to save information.
+ * Integer-parseable: This represents a location number in the parking lot.
+The value associated is a string containing a carID
+ * Non-integer-parseable: This represents a carID.
+The value associated is an instance of Car class

-##Use of API
+## Use of API

 This API works through HTTP requests(if running locally, it runs on localhost:8080/).
 To make them, it is easy to use Postman, a desktop app where you can select the URL, headers, content, and type of request to send it.

-###Add Request
+### Add Request

 Adds a car to the parking lot giving a car id and selecting a tariff.
 The server assigns a parking spot if available and saves the time when the car entered.

-This request is sent to http://host:port/cars(i.e. localhost:8080/cars)  using a POST request with a JSON body as follows:
+This request is sent to http://<span></span>host:port/cars(i.e. localhost:8080/cars)  using a POST request with a JSON body as follows:
 	{
 		"car":<carID>,
 		"tariff":<tariff>